nescampos/qloohackathon/README.md

 ## 🍽️ What This Assistant Does

 This assistant specializes in restaurant discovery with advanced filtering capabilities.
-Users can ask questions like:
+It understands natural language queries and can filter restaurants by:

+### 🗺️ Location-Based Queries
+- "Restaurants in Providencia"
-- "What Italian restaurants are available in Las Condes?"
+- "What restaurants are there in Las Condes?"
+- "Places to eat in downtown Santiago"

+### 🍕 Cuisine Types
-- "Find vegan restaurants in Santiago that allow dogs"
+- "Italian restaurants in Vitacura"
+- "Mexican food in Ñuñoa"
+- "Where is Chinese food in Santiago"

+### 🐾 Pet-Friendly Options
+- "Pet-friendly places in Providencia"
+- "Restaurants that accept dogs in Las Condes"
+- "Places to go with pets in Vitacura"

+### 👨‍👩‍👧‍👦 Family-Friendly Features
-- "Show me restaurants with kids menu and free parking in La Florida"
+- "Restaurants with children's menu in La Reina"
+- "Places with games for children in Lo Barnechea"
+- "Family-friendly places in Providencia"

+### 🌱 Dietary Preferences
+- "Vegan restaurants in Santiago"
+- "Vegetarian options in Las Condes"
+- "Gluten-free food in Providencia"

+### 🚗 Services & Amenities
+- "Free parking restaurants in Vitacura"
+- "Delivery places in Ñuñoa"
+- "Restaurants with bar in Providencia"
+- "Places that accept cards in Santiago"

+### ☕ Meal Types
+- "Where to have breakfast in Las Condes"
+- "Places to have lunch in Providencia"
+- "Restaurants for dinner in Vitacura"
+- "Where to have brunch on Sunday in Santiago"
+- "Places to have once in Ñuñoa"

+## Configuration and channels

-- Multi-channel integration: Twilio (WhatsApp/SMS) and native WhatsApp Business API (WABA)
+- Multi-channel integration: Twilio (WhatsApp/SMS), WhatsApp Business API (WABA), and Telegram
-- Single, extensible webhook for all channels
+- Dedicated webhook for Telegram (`/webhook/telegram`) and a single extensible webhook for other channels
 - SQLite database for local development
 - SQL Server or Supabase database for production
 - Dynamic and extensible tools system (executed in backend)
 - Flexible model and endpoint (baseURL) configuration
 ## 📋 Prerequisites

 - Node.js (v14 or higher)